 For many people, land can be a wonderful way to diversify their portfolio.
 While it is often overlooked, land investment is a low cost and low maintenance way to start or add to your real estate investment portfolio.
 Learn more about land investing, and where to buy cheap land in our latest post!

 You can look for a large parcel of land in a developing area.
 By subdividing and selling the lots individually, you will appeal to a much larger group of buyers, thus increasing the value of the land.
 You will need to do extensive market research so you divide the land in a way that provides you with the greatest profits.
-Make sure you check for any restrictions and zoning constraints before purchasing land in Philadelphia.
+Make sure you check for any restrictions and zoning constraints before purchasing land in Nationwide.

 Find A Wholesaler

-If you are looking for a fast and straightforward way to purchase Philadelphia land, an auction might be for you.
+If you are looking for a fast and straightforward way to purchase Nationwide land, an auction might be for you.
 It will eliminate the negotiation process and help you avoid a drawn-out sale.
 By viewing property at auction, you will be able to see many different parcels and get a good understanding of what people are valuing them at.
 You can learn a lot about the local demand by attending an auction in your area.

 Rural land is often some of the cheapest you can buy.
 By purchasing off of the beaten path, you can find low-cost land, often from motivated sellers.
 If you have a vision for the property, buying in a rural area will allow you the peace, quiet and freedom to do as you wish.
 Depending on the area, you might need to facilitate basic infrastructure for the property.
 Rural land will often not be ready for utilities nor will it have easily accessible roads.
 Consider the development costs when choosing to by land in a rural area.